enigma-dev/enigma-dev/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### Game files & Screenshots
-If applicable, upload a a simple game file and/or screenshots demonstrating the issue.
-Please upload any files directly to the GitHub issue so the links do not die,
+If applicable, upload a simple game file and/or screenshots demonstrating the issue.
+Please upload any files directly to the GitHub issue so the links do not die.

 ### ENIGMA Configuration:
 * The OS you're on (Windows, Linux, etc)